Tuesday, December 9, 2014

 OddWA #27 - Everett's Phantom Trolley

 A compilation of local spooky stories from the early 1950’s tells of a motorist who dodged an oncoming car with one headlight during a snow storm late one night in downtown Everett.
 As it passed, the driver realized it was actually a trolley.
-The thing is, no trolleys had operated in the city for decades.
+No trolleys had operated in the city for decades.
 It’s nice to know there might be decent mass transit in the afterlife.

 CK